The 10 Best Helpdesk Ticketing Systems in 2026

 1. Ensure new agents can use the system immediately

 One of the main benefits of ticketing software is that it enables customer service agents to resolve issues more quickly.
-In order for this to be effective, however, the system must be easy to use.
+For this to work in practice, the system must be easy to use.
 Make sure the ticketing system you select is intuitive and easy to learn.

 2. Make sure all customer support channels are integrated

-In order to provide a great customer experience, it is important to have all customer support channels integrated into the ticketing system.
-This will allow agents to easily access customer information and resolve issues faster.
+To provide a great customer experience, it’s important to have all customer support channels integrated into the ticketing system.
+This allows agents to access context quickly and resolve issues faster.

 3. Include self-service options

-Many customers prefer to resolve issues on their own, without having to contact customer service, which aligns with research showing that nearly 80% of consumers value speed and convenience as part of a positive experience.
+Many customers prefer to resolve issues on their own, without contacting customer service, which aligns with research showing that nearly 80% of consumers value speed and convenience as part of a positive experience.
 Make sure your ticketing system includes self-service options so customers can help themselves.

 4. Build out a robust internal knowledge base

-Your support agents can only be as effective as the internal knowledge base they reference everyday.
-Ensure you have an easy-to-access and search internal knowledge base that saves team time and agents love.
+Your support agents can only be as effective as the internal knowledge base they reference every day.
+Ensure you have an easy-to-access, searchable internal knowledge base that saves the team time and agents actually like using.

 5. Use predefined ticket actions to automate support

-In order to resolve issues more quickly, tickets should include predefined actions so agents can resolve common issues without having to start from scratch.
+To resolve issues more quickly, tickets should include predefined actions so agents can resolve common issues without starting from scratch.

 6. Have a prioritization system for requests

-In order to ensure that high-priority requests are handled in a timely way, ticketing systems should have a prioritization system.
-This will allow agents to focus on the most important issues first.
+To ensure that high-priority requests are handled in a timely way, ticketing systems should have a prioritization system.
+This allows agents to focus on the most important issues first.

 7. Monitor and make improvements

-In order to continually improve the customer experience, it is important to monitor ticketing system performance.
-Make sure the system you select has the ability to track and report on ticket data.
-Identifying FAQs, issues that lead to losing customers, and areas where agent time spent is high can help you discover opportunities to improve automation or bring in new or better tools.
+To continually improve the customer experience, it’s important to monitor ticketing system performance.
+Make sure the system you select can track and report on ticket data.
+Identifying FAQs, issues that lead to churn, and areas where agent time spent is high can help you find opportunities to improve automation or bring in new (or better) tools.

 1. HubSpot